-a.
-International Convention- U.N Charter and Universal Declaration of Human Rights.

-b.
-International Bill of Human Rights.

-c.
-International Covenant on Civil and Political Rights.

-d.
-International Covenant on Economic, Social and Cultural Rights c.
-Human Rights issues in India.
+- a..
+International Convention- U.N Charter and Universal Declaration of Human Rights. - h.
+International Bill of Human Rights. - c.
+International Covenant on-Civil and Political Rights. - d.
+International Covenant on Economic, Social and Cultural Rights

 Unit-III: Human Rights and the Constitution of India